amirkarimi/open-github-action.nvim/README.md

 # Open GitHub Action

 Opens the GitHub Action or reusable Workflow source code from Neovim.
+This is especially useful for reusable workflows in your organization to quickly look at workflow parameters and source code.

 [Demo](https://github.com/user-attachments/assets/a129f155-d6d3-4a5c-8a45-ae021525df14)